RNA-Sequencing Vs. Microarrays

-- detecting sequence-level alterations (coding region mutations, gene fusions, A-to-I editing events)
+- detection of sequence-level alterations (coding region mutations, gene fusions, A-to-I editing events)

-- detecting alternative splicing events, even novel ones, unlike with standard microarrays
+- detection of alternative splicing events, even novel ones, unlike with standard microarrays

-- broader dynamic range, adjustable by controlling the sequencing depth
+- a broader dynamic range, adjustable by controlling the sequencing depth

-- expression profiling of non-reference organisms (less straightforward but doable!)
+- expression profiling of non-reference organisms (less straightforward but do-able!), and so on.

-In most cases, obtaining the expression profile of your sample is still a bit cheaper using microarrays instead of RNA-sequencing — the difference could be in the field of 50 to 100 EUR/USD per sample.
+In most cases, obtaining the expression profile of your sample would still be a bit cheaper using microarrays instead of RNA-sequencing, the difference being in the range of 50 to 100 EUR/USD per sample.
 However, the benefits of RNA-seq can easily outweigh the extra cost.

-Yet microarrays have not disappeared.
+Despite this, microarrays have not disappeared entirely.
 We regularly analyze microarray expression data for our customers (albeit not as much as RNA-seq).
 Researchers planning expression measurements still often ask our opinion on which technology to use.

 The real question here is: when, if ever, does it make sense to use microarrays instead of RNA-sequencing?

 Sometimes it does make sense.
-You might have a good reason to stick to microarrays, if 1) none of the issues listed above is critical, and 2) one of the following applies:
+You might have a good reason to stick to microarrays, if 1) none of the parameters listed above is critical, and/or 2) one of the following applies:

 - you use a microarray-based diagnostic test with proven clinical utility,